 Students will be required to write a final exam covering the content of classroom learning and assigned text and other readings.
-The exam will consist of multiple-choice questions.
+The exam may consist of a combination of multiple-choice, short and long answer writing questions.
+70% of the final exam will be on chapters 10-14; 30% of the exam will be on the previous material covered in the course..